Star Wars Trilogy: Apprentice of the Force: Plot

 The player controls Luke Skywalker throughout the entire original trilogy of the Star Wars saga, beginning from his time on Tatooine in A New Hope, all the way to his eventual destiny as a Jedi Master in Return of the Jedi.

 Development

-Apprentice of the Force uses the engine of the GBA version of Prince of Persia: The Sands of Time.
-It has advanced graphics by the standards of the Game Boy Advance, using 3D images for the character models.
+Apprentice of the Force uses the engine of the GBA version of Prince of Persia: The Sands of Time, instrumental to the implementation of the mid-game "Force Blitz" ability.

 Reception

 The game was met with average to mixed reception upon release; review aggregation website GameRankings gave it an average score of 65.32%, whilst fellow site Metacritic gave it an average score of 60 out of 100.

 GameSpot, giving the game a 6.4/10, were mixed on the game, complimenting its audio and visuals, whilst bemoaning its repetitive combat and short length, stating that whilst there were some "choice moments" in the game, "they don't come up as often as they should in this short action game."